qaisjp/growbot-api/README.md

 flag: help requested
 ```

+Refer to [./internal/config](/internal/config/config.go) to see what each of these options mean.

 Please note that `0.0.0.0:8080` means "bind to all addresses, port 8080".
 You should try to connect to your loopback address instead of `0.0.0.0:8080`.
 This is usually `127.0.0.1` or `localhost`.

 ## Nomenclature